Michael Kyprianou & Co. LLC > Nicosia, Cyprus > Firm Profile

 Michael Kyprianou & Co.
 LLC > Firm Profile

 The firm: Founded in 1991 in Nicosia, Michael Kyprianou & Co LLC has grown over the years to become one of the leading law firms in Cyprus, with offices in Nicosia, Limassol and Paphos.
-In addition, the firm has developed internationally over the years and currently counts nine offices in six countries – Nicosia, Limassol, Paphos in Cyprus, Athens and Thessaloniki in Greece, Dubai in the United Arab Emirates, Kiev in Ukraine, Birkikara in Malta and most recently London in the United Kingdom.
-Across its offices, the firm employs over 90 people, 54 of whom are qualified lawyers.
+In addition, the firm has developed internationally over the years and currently counts ten offices in eight countries – Nicosia, Limassol, Paphos in Cyprus, Athens in Greece, Dubai in the United Arab Emirates, Kiev in Ukraine, Birkikara in Malta, London in the United Kingdom, Frankfurt in Germany and most recently Tel Aviv in Israel.
+Across its offices, the firm employs over 115 people, 60 of whom are qualified lawyers.

 It is the firm of choice in Cyprus for many major international law firms based in London, Europe and Russia and, over the years, the firm has acted in a large number of complex cross-border projects.
 The quality of its lawyers, its size and its international affiliations enable it to produce excellent results on a consistent basis.